VijayRod/demo/aks/servicemesh-istio/README.md

 The Istio project was [started](https://istio.io/latest/about/faq/) by teams from Google and IBM in partnership with the Envoy team from Lyft.
 It’s been developed fully in the open on GitHub.

 Istio was accepted to [CNCF](https://www.cncf.io/projects/istio/) on September 30, 2022.
+You can read more about it in this [blog post](https://www.cncf.io/blog/2022/09/28/istio-sails-into-the-cloud-native-computing-foundation/).

 (Credits: Pkc, Axel.)